parthibanloganathan/referlist-docs/docs/README.md

 <!-- tabs:end -->
 ## Lookup a signup

-`POST` Get more information on a signup
+`POST` Get more information on a signup.
+If signup isn't verified, you will receive an active verification link too.

 `https://referlist.co/external/getsignupinfo`